 Occupational Therapist, and is now a New Zealand registered Occupational Therapist.

 Sophie is passionate about using play to develop and consolidate skills.
 Whether that be in the home, school, or community environment.
 She is also passionate about understanding how the sensory system can be supported and utilised to increase functional engagement in everyday activities.
 This includes completing the ‘Traffic Jam In My Brain” workshop, a sensory approach to supporting challenges associated with ASD, ADHD, learning, and behavioural differences.
-She has also completed 40 hours of Registered Behaviour Technician Training.
+She has also completed the Early Start Denver Model (ESDM) introductory course through UC Davis, and the theoretical coursework to becoming a Registered Behaviour Technician.

 Having a brother on the Autism Spectrum, Sophie values the importance of working alongside families and teachers.
 She has further experience in classroom observation assessments, which can support and facilitate common goals in both environments.